Crestview Possession of a Controlled Substance Lawyers

 Defending a Possession of a Controlled Substance charge in Crestview requires expertise and knowing your opponent.
 Drug charges, more than any other criminal charge, are fought on constitutional grounds.
 If the Crestview Police Department performed an illegal search of your home or vehicle that resulted in drugs being found, there may be grounds for a Motion to Suppress that could lead to your case being dismissed.

 If you are the target of an undercover investigation and law enforcement fails to investigate by the book, your case can possibly be dismissed.
-If your constitutional rights are violated in any way, your case can be possibly dismissed.
+If your constitutional rights were violated, your case can possibly be dismissed.

 An experienced Crestview criminal defense lawyer could make all the difference in your case.
-If your freedom, your record, and your reputation are important to you, ask yourself whether you want to leave your case in the hands of the state-funded public defender, or whether you would rather hire an experienced team to help you.
-For over 14 years, Flaherty Defense Firm has been successfully defending Crestview residents accused of drug possession.
+If your freedom and your reputation are important to you, ask yourself whether you want to leave your case in the hands of the state-funded public defender, or whether you would rather hire a professional team to help you.

 Call a Crestview Drug Possession Lawyer and get the help you need.

 Do not fight a Crestview possession of controlled substance charge on your own.
-You can’t afford a felony conviction.
-Call Flaherty Defense Firm 24/7 at (850) 398-8098 and let our experienced drug possession defense team fight for you.
+Call Flaherty Defense Firm 24/7 at (850) 398-8098.